axelarnetwork/axelarate-community/documentation/docs/Validator Zone/Set up and register external chain nodes/register-external-chains.md

 slug: /validator-zone/external-chains
 ---

-# Set up and register external chain nodes
+# Set up external chain nodes

 As an Axelar Network validator, your Axelar node will vote on the status of external blockchains such as Bitcoin, EVM, Cosmos.
 Specifically: